cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/03_the_material_class/index.md

 return float4(finalColor, color.a);
 ```

 If you run the game and enter the `GameScene`, you will see a `NullReferenceException` (and the game will hard-crash).
-The `Saturation` shader paramater no longer exists in the shader, so when the `Draw()` method tries to _set_ it, the game crashes.
+The `Saturation` shader parameter no longer exists in the shader, so when the `Draw()` method tries to _set_ it, the game crashes.

 The aggressive optimization is good for your game's performance, but when combined with the hot-reload system, it will lead to unexpected bugs.
-As you iterate on shader code, it is very likely that at some point a shader parameter will be optimized out of the compiled shader.
+As you iterate on shader code, it is likely that at some point a shader parameter will be optimized out of the compiled shader.
 The hot-reload system will automatically load the newly compiled shader, and if the C# code attempts to set the previously available parameter, the game may crash.

 To solve this problem, the `Material` class can encapsulate setting shader properties and handle the potential error scenario.
 The `Effect.Parameters` variable is an instance of the  `EffectParameterCollection` class.
 Here is the class signature and fields.